 WHAT YOU CAN DO: For mouth pain, a few different techniques may help.
 Sucking on ice or ice lollies can help, as can special mouthwashes and gels and rinsing your mouth with salt water to help prevent infection.
 Avoid acidic liquids, alcohol and tobacco.

 Mouth ulcers can be treated by your medical team should they develop.

-As the taste buds can change, you may found that your favourite foods no longer taste nice.
+As the taste buds can change, you may found that your favourite foods taste different.
 Many patients play it by ear and find the right foods for them through trial and error.
 It is important, however, to eat well during treatment so the body has enough energy to help your recovery.
 For more information, check out our Nutrition page.